-As from 16 March 2020 and for at least two months, sick pay (paid for day 2-14 of absence due to sickness) is not to be paid by the employer.
+As from 16 March 2020 and for at least until July, sick pay (paid for day 2-14 of absence due to sickness) is not to be paid by the employer.
 This is instead to be paid by the government.

-The qualifying day for sick pay will be discontinued between 11 March 2020 and 31 May 2020.
-Thus, the employee is entitled to sick pay from the first day of sickness.
+The qualifying day for sick pay will be discontinued between 11 March 2020 and onwards.
+Instead, the employee will receive compensation if applied for at the Swedish Social Insurance Agency.
 The requirement for medical certificate from the eight day of the sick period shall be repealed.
 Hence, the employee can stay away from work without a medical certificate issued by a doctor.